IsPri-UNSW/IsPri-UNSW.github.io/templates/authors/sample/example.md

 # Short bio (displayed in user profile at end of posts)
 # bio: A brief bio about your research interests and background
+# This is optional – comment if not used.

 interests:
   - Artificial Intelligence